 Hail can cause visible and non-visible damages to your insured property.
-Hail falls at different times of the year and can cause severe damage.
-Roofs, aircraft, automobiles, crops, and other physical property are all vulnerable to hail damage.
+Hail can cause severe damage.
+Buildings, cars, crops, and other property are all vulnerable to hail damage.

 Fighting Against Insurance Bad Faith